Middle- and Lower-Income Americans See Faster Wealth Depletion: Report

 The Fed has kept interest rates in the range of 5.25 to 5.5 percent for more than a year, giving no indication of when it would begin reducing rates.

 Following its July meeting, the Federal Open Market Committee said that unless there was greater confidence in inflation moving “sustainably” to its target rate of 2 percent, it wouldn’t be “appropriate” to lower interest rates.
-The 12-month average inflation rate has remained at or above 3 percent since 2021.
+The 12-month average inflation rate has held at or above 3 percent since 2021.

 High interest rates can be a double-edged sword for many households, depending on their savings and debts.

 Rising rates make monthly debt repayments more expensive.
-This puts strain on households with little to no savings but significant loans.
+That puts strain on households with little to no savings but significant loans.
 At the same time, increasing rates also means that households with savings accounts will benefit more.

 “Inflation has been a key culprit standing in the way of further progress on the savings front.
-Fortunately, rising interest rates have also provided more generous returns on savings,” said Bankrate Senior Economic Analyst Mark Hamrick.
+Fortunately, rising interest rates have also provided more generous returns on savings,” said Bankrate senior economic analyst Mark Hamrick.

 The survey found that over a third of Americans had more credit card debt than emergency savings as of January.